Aquanty/rtd-hgs/docs/source/index.rst

 The node closest to this point will be flagged as an observation point node.

-| Data for each timestep in the flow solution is written as one line in
-  the output file.
+Data for each timestep in the flow solution is written as one line in the output file.
 Each line contains the time and then the porous medium hydraulic head, pressure head, saturation (if variably-saturated), fluid flux, node coordinates and node number.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Make observation point

 --------------

-**
+.. _in-102:

+''''''

+|

 #. **well_name** Descriptive name for the well, up to 40 characters.